Samiah Phiri: College career

 Phiri played college soccer for the Pittsburgh Panthers from 2022 to 2025.
 As a junior, she was named to the All-ACC Third Team after recording 11 goals and four assists, including four game-winning goals, while helping Pitt achieve a school-record 17 wins and reach the NCAA Tournament Elite Eight for the first time.
 In her senior year, she scored a team-high eight goals, including two braces and two game-winning goals, and finished with 19 points in 18 matches.
 Overall, she made 63 appearances and scored 22 goals, ranking fourth in program history in goals and fifth in points (55).

 Club career

 Phiri began her career with FC Dallas in 2018 at the age of 15, where she emerged as the club's leading scorer.

 In February 2025, Phiri signed her first professional contract with FC Nantes of the Première Ligue, lasting until the end of the season.
 On June 26, 2025, she departed the Canaries after making five appearances in the yellow and green jersey.
 On July 19, 2025, She made the move to second-tier Seconde Ligue club Thonon Evian Grand Genève.

 Personal life

-Phiri was born in Irving, Texas, United States, and is of Zambian descent through her father.
+Phiri was born in Irving, Texas, United States, and is of Zimbabwean descent through her father and paternal grandmother and Zambian descent through her paternal grandfather.
 She has stated that she would like to represent Zambia internationally, noting that she and her father are in the process of tracing their roots to the country.